Yalantis/APIClient/README.md

 Your request should conform to one of the three available types: `APIRequest`,  `DownloadAPIRequest`, or `MultipartAPIRequest` (names corresponds to their roles).
 Both `DownloadAPIRequest` and `MultipartAPIRequest` are inherited from `APIRequest` so you can provide any required data (like headers, parameters, encoding etc).
 You must at least specify `path` for basic request.

 Finally, you call `execute(request:parser:completion:` method of your client in order to execute your request.
 Here you also have to specify parser (an instance of `ResponseParser` protocol).
-You got [`DecodableParser`](https://github.com/Yalantis/APIClient/blob/master/APIClient/Default/Parser/DecodableParser.swift) and You got [`JSONParser`](https://github.com/Yalantis/APIClient/blob/master/APIClient/Default/Parser/ResponseParser.swift) out of the box.
+You got [`DecodableParser`](https://github.com/rnlyr/APIClient/blob/master/APIClient/Default/Parser/DecodableParser.swift) and you got [`JSONParser`](https://github.com/rnkyr/APIClient/blob/master/APIClient/Default/Parser/ResponseParser.swift) out of the box.

 ## PluginType